 Target SAV species will be planted within the Landa Lake, New Channel, and Upper Spring Run LTBG reaches to increase the coverage of individual plant species per the annual restoration goals set forth in Table 3.
 An approximate number of plants needed to achieve the annual goals is also included in Table 3.
-Individual plant species will be planted in locations within the channel where light exposure, flow velocities, and substrate provide the best conditions for the individual plant types.
+Individual plant species will be planted in locations within the Lake/ river channel where light exposure, flow velocities, and substrate provide the best conditions for the individual plant types.
 Supplemental plantings of Ludwigia and Cabomba will be planted in existing restoration plots within the Landa Lake, New Channel, and Upper Spring Run LTBG reaches, as necessary, to maintain existing coverage or to replace any drastic losses in coverage due to floods, natural competition or other factors.

-Ludwigia will continue to be propagated in-situ within Landa Lake in order to provide plant stock for 2020 restoration efforts.
+Ludwigia will continue to be propagated in-situ within Landa Lake in order to provide plant stock for 2021 restoration efforts.
 In-situ propagation of Ludwigia will be conducted by collecting stem cuttings from Ludwigia plants that exist within the Comal River system.
 The cuttings will be placed in pots filled with substrate collected from within the Comal River system.
 The potted cuttings will then be placed in Mobile Underwater Plant Propagation Trays (MUPPTs) and placed in a shallow portion of Landa Lake and allowed to produce roots and plant mass.
-Ludwigia plants propagated in the MUPPTs, as well as Ludwigia cuttings, will be planted in suitable locations within the Landa Lake LTBG reach to achieve an annual target of 105 m2 of additional Ludwigia coverage at full grow out, within the New Channel LTBG reach to achieve an annual target of 15 m2 of additional Ludwigia coverage at full grow out, and within the Upper Spring Run LTBG reach to achieve and annual target of 5 m2 of additional Ludwigia coverage at full grow out.
+Ludwigia plants propagated in the MUPPTs, as well as Ludwigia cuttings, will be planted in suitable locations within the Landa Lake LTBG reach to achieve an annual target of 35 m2 of additional Ludwigia coverage at full grow out, within the New Channel LTBG reach to achieve an annual target of 15 m2 of additional Ludwigia coverage at full grow out, and within the Upper Spring Run LTBG reach to achieve and annual target of 5 m2 of additional Ludwigia coverage at full grow out.
 Ludwigia plants and cuttings will also be planted in suitable locations within Lower Landa Lake restoration reach to achieve an annual target of 10 m2 of additional Ludwigia coverage.
 Slightly more than the targeted coverage of Ludwigia will be planted to account for plant die-off.
 Based on previous restoration experience, approximately 15-20 Ludwigia plants are needed to achieve 1m2 of coverage.
-Therefore, approximately 1,575-2,100, 225-300, and 75-100 Ludwigia plants will be planted in the Landa Lake LTBG, New Channel LTBG, and the Upper Spring Run LTBG reaches, respectively, to achieve target annual coverage in each reach.
-Approximately 150-200 Ludwigia plants will be planted in the Lower Landa Lake restoration reach to achieve target annual coverage in that reach.
+Therefore, approximately 575-700, 225-300, 75-100 and 150-200 Ludwigia plants will be planted in the Landa Lake LTBG, New Channel LTBG, Upper Spring Run LTBG and Lower Landa Lake Restoration reaches, respectively, to achieve target annual coverage in each reach.